microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 1. Open the output.tf and paste the following:

     ```terraform
-    // This configures Terraform to display the module's output during the `terraform plan` and `terraform apply` steps.
+    // These are the module outputs that resolve at `terraform apply` time.
     output "azure_function_id" {
         description = "The URLs of the app services created."
         value       = azurerm_function_app.walkthrough.id